 Why does the difference of one-hundredth of a percent matter?

-A fraction of a percent doesn’t seem like much, but a hundredth of a point on a mortgage can mean tens of thousands of dollars over time.
+A fraction of a percent doesn’t seem like much, but a hundredth of a point on a mortgage interest rate can mean tens of thousands of dollars over the life of the loan.

 Paying attention to basis points – even tiny numbers – can help you save a lot of money when you’re buying a home.